hilja/file-batcher/README.md

 Type: `object`

-Actions has all the tools you need to edit the files.
+Actions has all the tools you need to edit/save the files.

 ###### args.actions.update

 Type: `function`

 This is a prepopulated [`immutability-helper`](https://github.com/kolodny/immutability-helper#update).
+It's just a tool that provides a syntax for editing complex shapes.
+Using it is completely optional.

 You can use it inside the callback like so: